 \subsection{Ring with a uniform stationary distribution}

-As a first example let us look at a Markov chain on a ring of $N$ states converging to a uniform distribution $\pi(x) = N^{-1}$ for all $x \in \{1,...,N\}$.
-The idea is illustrated in \FIG{N_cycle_v02.pdf}.
-A random walker would cover every state along the ring in time that scales as diffusion timescale $t\propto N^2$ (see \FIG{N_cycle_v02.pdf}A).
-Lifting here can improve the convergence to the stationary distribution $\pi$.
-To apply liftng we create two rings of $N$ states: one on which the transitions are made only in the counter clockwise direction and the other where the transitions are made only in a clockwise direction.
-The bias is set by choosing $\varepsilon$: with probability $1-\varepsilon$ the walker continues to hop in the same direction, otherwise the walker jumps to the same state, but on the other replica of the system.
-This system converges to a steady state $\pi$ after $\propto \mathcal{O}(N)$ steps \cite{Diaconis:2000vi,CLP00}.
+We first consider a Markov chain on a ring of $N$ states converging to a uniform distribution $\pi(x) = N^{-1}$ for all $x \in \{1, \ldots,N\}$.
+The idea is illustrated in \FIG{N_cycle_v04.pdf}.
+A random walker would cover every state along the ring in a time that scales as the diffusion time scale $t \sim N^2$ [see \FIG{N_cycle_v04.pdf}(a)].
+Lifting can improve the convergence to the stationary distribution $\pi$.
+To apply lifting we create two rings of $N$ states: one on which transitions are made only in the counter clockwise direction and the other where transitions are made only in the clockwise direction.
+We set the bias $\varepsilon$ such that with probability $1-\varepsilon$ the walker continues to hop in the same direction; otherwise, the walker stays in the same state, but switches to the other replica of the system.
+This system converges to a steady state distribution $\pi$ after $\mathcal{O}(N)$ steps.\cite{Diaconis:2000vi,CLP00}